UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_5/Lab_5.md

 ```

 **Step 4:**
-- For when the user selects the `Convert Pounds to Kilograms RadioButton` control, type the following lines of code starting after the closing brace in line 47 (the second closing `}` after `else`) and press Enter after each line, as shown on the figure below:
+- When the user selects the `Convert Pounds to Kilograms RadioButton` control, type the following lines of code starting after the closing brace in line 47 (the second closing `}` after `else`) and press Enter after each line, as shown on the figure below:

 ```kt
 if (lbToKilo.isChecked()) {